hungngocphat01/MAL-Recommender-kNN/README.md

 Note: the user-anime dataset consists of around 80 million rows, so make sure that you have enough memory to run the build script.
 It ran fine on my laptop with 16 GB of RAM.

-You should also use the same Python version to build the dataset and to serve the Flask application.
+You should also make sure that the Python version for building the dataset and serving the Flask application is the same.

 ## Short demo